Home / ORPAS Application Guide / ORPAS – McMaster University

 If any application information is discovered to be false or misleading, or concealed or withheld, the application will be deemed invalid and will be rejected immediately.

-Students who are already admitted and registered must withdraw from the university and the case may be submitted to the McMaster University Office of Academic Integrity.
+Students who are already admitted and registered must withdraw from the University and the case may be submitted to the McMaster University Office of Academic Integrity.

 MSc Occupational Therapy (OT) Program